zettsu-t/sudokusse/sudokusse.md

 #### Class SudokuMap

-All cells in a sudoku puzzle.
+All cells in a Sudoku puzzle.
 The cells are numbered left to right, top to bottom as shown below and set in `SudokuCell::indexNumber_`.

 ```text